Shag Wagon: 1965 Chevrolet G10 Panel Van – Sold!

-If you’ve always wanted to do a Scooby-Doo Mystery Machine build of your own, this 1965 Chevrolet G10 ChevyVan listed here on Craigslist in Pittsburgh, Pennsylvania may fit the bill as its in desperate need of an update.
+If you’ve always wanted to do a Scooby-Doo Mystery Machine build of your own, this 1965 Chevrolet G10 ChevyVan listed in March of 2020 on Craigslist in Pittsburgh, Pennsylvania may fit the bill as it’s in desperate need of an update.
 The current caretaker calls his van the “shag wagon” due to the interior and is asking $6,500.
 A check of the NADA Guides Classic Car Online Valuation Tool confirms this private seller has his G10 priced above the current “Low”, “Average”, and “High” retail value range of only $900, $1,975, and $3,875 so we think there may be a bit of wiggle room for negotiation.
-If you are serious about buying this G10, you can start the conversation by calling Tony at 412-303-2968.

 Chevrolet replaced its Corvair-based Greenbrier van with the cab-over, ChevyII based G10 ChevyVan for the 1964 model year.
 GM saw a market for a compact van based on a modified passenger car platform to compete with Ford’s Econoline and Dodge’s A100.
-The 1964 ChevyVan utilized a cab forward design with the engine placed in a “doghouse” between and behind the front seats.
-The implementation of situating the driver on top of the front axle with the engine near the front wheels is called internationally a “cab over” vehicle.
-The G10 shared engines and brakes the Chevy II.
-G10s were only available in only the short 90-inch wheelbase configuration and came standard with a 90 horsepower 153 cubic inch inline four cylinder while Chevrolet’s venerable 194 cubic inch inline six was optional.
+The 1964 ChevyVan utilized a cab-forward design with the engine placed in a “doghouse” between and behind the front seats.
+The implementation of situating the driver on top of the front axle with the engine near the front wheels is called internationally a “cab-over” vehicle.
+The G10 shared engines and brakes of the Chevy II.
+G10s were only available in only the short 90-inch wheelbase configuration and came standard with a 90 horsepower 153 cubic inch inline four-cylinder while Chevrolet’s venerable 194 cubic inch inline-six was optional.

 Here’s the seller’s description:

-“Hello I have a really cool 1965 Chevy van it has a rebuilt 6 cylinder which runs great automatic transmission which works great also older shag interior fun to drive $6500 call Tony at 412-303-2968“
+“Hello I have a really cool 1965 Chevy van it has a rebuilt 6 cylinder which runs great automatic transmission which works great also older shag interior fun to drive $6500.“

 Do you think the shag interior should be preserved or updated?
 Comment below and let us know!